LCAV/pyroomacoustics/README.rst

 where ``Cython`` is only needed to benefit from the compiled accelerated simulator.
 The simulator itself has a pure Python counterpart, so that this requirement could be ignored, but is much slower.
-For the Cython implementation to work, the user should have Eigen installed.

 On top of that, some functionalities of the package depend on extra packages::